-Palmer the Bear here, and yes I know I have been remiss on my blogging lately.
+Palmer Bear here.
 It has been a fun-filled summer in southern Oregon and I’ve been spending more time enjoying it than writing about it.
-I have to tell about my holiday adventure though.
-If you are looking for a fun and exciting way to celebrate the fourth of July, I highly recommend climbing Table Rock.
+I have to tell you about my holiday adventure though.
+If you are looking for the perfect holiday field trip to celebrate the fourth of July, you will want to climb Table Rock.

 This is Upper Table Rock, a mountain located in Sams Valley near Medford, Oregon.
-The two Table Rock mesas perch 800 feet above the valley and were formed some 9.6 million years ago from a lava flow that snaked down the Rogue Valley from vents east of Prospect.
-Since then, erosion has worn away the softer surrounding rock, leaving the hard andesite rock capping the U-shaped mesas.
+There are two table rock mesas perched 800 feet above the Rogue Valley.
+They formed some 9.6 million years ago from a lava flow which snaked down the valley from vents east of Prospect.
+Since then, erosion wore away the softer surrounding rock, leaving the hard andesite rock capping the U-shaped mesas.

-In 1850, a gold strike in Jacksonville attracted lots of miners and settlers to the area and the local Takelma Indians were upset, so they launched an attack in 1853 to get their homeland back.
-The U.S. Army fought back so the Indians went to the top of Upper Table Rock to get away.
+In 1850, a gold strike in Jacksonville attracted miners and settlers to the area.
+The local Takelma Indians were not tickled by that idea, so they launched an attack in 1853 to get their homeland back.
+The U.S. Army fought back, forcing the Indians to escape to the top of Upper Table Rock to get away.
 The Army sent Joe Lane up to have a chat with them.
 He promised to give them a reservation that included the Table Rocks and a fort nearby to protect them from armed vigilantes.
-Since he kept his word, he because a hero among the whites and Indians, and he even had an Oregon county named after him.
+Since he was a good dude and kept his word, he became a hero among the whites and Indians.
+He even had an Oregon county named after him.

 In modern times, more than 10,000 visitors hike this trail every year.
-Especially in the spring, hikers enjoy the different wildflowers and migratory birds.
-On July 4th, folks pack up picnic lunches (bring plenty of water) and hike up just before dark to enjoy firework displays from all over the Rogue Valley at the same time.
+In the spring, hikers enjoy the different wildflowers and migratory birds.
+On July 4th, visitors and local folks pack up picnic lunches and hike up just before dark to enjoy firework displays from all over the Rogue Valley at the same time.

-The trail is well maintained and a fairly nice climb, though it does tend to get a little steep towards the end.
-I was happy for the ride instead of having to climb on my own.
-Dogs are not allowed on the trail, but I did not see any signs about bears so I was good to go.
+The trail is well maintained and the scenery along the way is stunning.
+There are 70 different types of animals and 340 different kinds of plants, including 200 wildflowers.
+This is a beautiful place to explore, but I was happy for the ride instead of having to climb on my own.
+The signs along the trail said not to bring dogs, but I did not see any mention about bears so I was good to go.

-Since it was July, the weather was pretty hot headed up the hill.
+Since it was July, the weather was pretty hot heading up the hill.
 Lots of water is definitely recommended to drink or even pour over hot fur (I mean hair).
-Most of the trail is gravel with some run off rocks.
+Most of the trail is gravel with some loose rocks.